da99/boxomojo/README.md

                 list.
 It is named "list" because Boxomojo is meant for humans, not programmers.)

-         f[ ]f  Anonymous function.
+          { }   Anonymous function.

-          { }   A box.
+         w[ ]w  A box.
 Think of it a Hash/Dictionary that is also an object.
                 Example:
                 {
                    a = "some val"